 Another day in Paradise digs beneath the veneer of the contemporary English landscape, exposing the persistent ideology of the contemporary era.
 A series of color photographs made in the counties of England, from 2017 to 2019.
 The mixture of memory, stereotype, politic and psychological landscape become my imagination of England.

-I am a British Chinese born, and raised in Hong Kong.
+I am a British Chinese born and raised in Hong Kong.
 The unique cultural character of Hong Kong under the influence of the post-colonialism, which incorporates Eastern and Western cultures, offers me a blurry position in viewing the British identity.
-After the Brexit referendum, I came to Britain and the issue of nationalism was rising.
-My intention is to rediscover the social landscape and my British identity.
+After the Brexit referendum, I came to Britain, and the issue of nationalism was rising.
+I intend to rediscover the social landscape and my British identity.

 From 2017 to 2019, I kept visiting different counties in England.
 I summarize many characteristics of British life to form the sense to the people and the land.
 I research into the bygone element in the project to discuss the historical relations to nowadays.
 It interestingly has close linkage to the confusion or a contradiction in signifier-signified relations in ideological representation.
-The images presumed to be easily indexical in a particular period of time and they certainly are not belong to contemporary icon.
-As my education background is in lack of deep understanding to the tradition and the history, the exploited elements are the disjunction between pre-existing ideology and my wishful thinking.
+The images presumed to be easily indexical in a particular period, and they certainly do not belong to the contemporary icon.
+As my education background is in lack of deep understanding of the tradition and history, the exploited elements are the disjunction between pre-existing ideology and my wishful thinking.
 This “interruption” to the contemporary ideology becomes my notion.
 The representation of post-colonial existence was rhetorically recreated through my images.
 And that evolved to the occidental discourse from an easterner.